Homemade Biscuits

 This post may contain affiliate links.
 Please read our disclosure policy.

-Delicious, homemade Biscuits that are full of soft, flaky layers and perfect for slathering honey and butter on them or enjoying with hamburger gravy!
-Don’t be intimidated by making them from scratch.
-Tips and tricks to get the perfect biscuits!
+Delicious Homemade Biscuits that are full of soft, flaky layers and perfect for slathering honey and butter on them or enjoying with hamburger gravy!

-If you’ve never made homemade biscuits before, it can be intimidating the first time!
-So, I’m sharing my favorite fool-proof recipe for soft, flaky biscuits that turn out amazing every time.
+If you’ve never used a homemade biscuit recipe before, it can feel intimidating the first time.
+So, I’m sharing my favorite fool-proof recipe for homemade biscuits that turn out soft and flaky every time.

-I love shortcut biscuits from a can and use them all the time, but there really isn’t a comparison with homemade ones.
+I love shortcut biscuits from a can and use them all the time, but there really isn’t a comparison with these homemade ones.
 The flavor and texture just can’t be beat!
+Plus I always have everything on hand to make these easy homemade biscuits.

 - You don’t need any special tools and there’s nothing complicated – just follow the recipe and then devour your biscuits warm from the oven!